victorcardonaf/cdk-app-python/README.md

-# Welcome to your CDK Python project!
+# cdk-app-python

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`my_first_cdk_app_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This project creates CDK app with an instance of a stack (`my_first_cdk_app_stack`) which creates a simple `EKS cluster`, a `SSM parameter` with the value `development`, `staging` and `production`, a `custom resource` backed by a `lambda function` that returns a value based on the environment from ssm and then, as a final step, it creates a nginx `helm chart` that uses this returned value as parameter to define the replicas.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.